-The country has consistently ranked poorly on Transparency International's Corruption Perceptions Index-ranking 136 out of 176 countries in 2016, and 148 in 2017.
-A 2017 Afrobarometer survey found that although many Nigerians believe the government is doing "fairly well" or "very well" in fighting corruption, public perception of corruption is still high for police officers, National Assembly members, and local government councilors.2 Between 2015 and 2016, almost a third of Nigerian adults paid bribes when in contact with public officials, almost one bribe was paid by every adult Nigerian per year, and roughly 400 billion Nigerian Naira was spent on bribes each year.3 There is little or no transparency or action plan cycle.
+The country has consistently ranked poorly on Transparency International's Corruption Perceptions Index-ranking I36 out of I76 countries in 2016, and I48 in 2017.
+A 2017 Afrobarometer survey found that although many Nigerians believe the government is doing "fairly well" or "very well" in fighting corruption, public perception of corruption is still high for police officers, National Assembly members, and local government councilors.
+Between 2015 and 2016, almost a third of Nigerian adults paid bribes when in contact with public officials, almost one bribe was paid by every adult Nigerian per year, and roughly 400 billion Nigerian Naira was spent on bribes each year.
+There is little or no transparency or accountability in sports, leading to allegations of corruption.
+For example, in 2016, the Super Falcons (the female national football team) staged open protests against the Nigerian